GoogleCloudPlatform/tomcat-runtime/DEVELOPING.md

 ## Building the image

-Make sure you have docker and maven installed and that the docker daemon is running and run the following command:
+Make sure you have Docker and Maven installed and that the Docker daemon is running.
+Then run the following command:

 ```bash
 mvn clean install
 ```

-This will add the tomcat runtime image to your local docker repository.
+This will add the Tomcat runtime image to your local docker repository.
 You can now use the newly created image as a base in your Dockerfile.

 ## Testing the image